evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-06/readme.md

 ![destroyed](images/sa-state-content-destroyed.png)

-Now we can remove state by running the following command
+Now we can remove stack by running the following command

 ```bash
 $ pulumi stack rm dev